sshyran/wire-server-deploy-networkless/kvmhelpers/README.md

 ## Assumptions:

-We're going to assume basic command line skills, and that you have installed some version of ubuntu, debian, or a debian derivitive on a machine you plan on using as a hypervisor.
+We're going to assume basic command line skills, and that you have installed some version of ubuntu, debian, or a debian derivative on a machine you plan on using as a hypervisor.

 ## Installing KVM Virtual Machines